Jyothsnsa/assignment2-naredla/README.md

 ### Code Fencing

-> Use a Sass Variable for a Selector - [Click Here](https://stackoverflow.com/questions/12743837/can-i-use-variables-for-selectors)
+> Use a Sass Variable for a Selector - [Click Here for Stackoverflow](https://stackoverflow.com/questions/12743837/can-i-use-variables-for-selectors)

-` $selectors: "
-  .module,
-  body.alternate .module
-"; `

     $selectors: "
     .module,